parmstro/rhis-builder-day-2-ops/README.md

-# rhis-builder-day-2-ops
+# sat-day2-ops
-Roles and workflows for managing RHIS on day N
+A collection of day2 tasks for satellite